Depression Motivation: A Brief Guide

 Dopamine and Serotonin

 Serotonin is the essential hormone that stabilizes our happiness, mood, and feelings of well-being.
-When your serotonin levels become imbalanced, the way you perceive joy and motivation changes, leading to a state of depression in many cases.
+When serotonin levels become imbalanced, the way you perceive joy and motivation changes, leading to a state of depression in many cases.
+This can also make finding motivation for doing even the simplest tasks much more difficult.

 Dopamine is the chemical in our brains responsible for feelings of pleasure and reward.
 When we become stressed, dopamine signaling is temporarily increased.
 This increase is followed by a sharp decrease in dopamine activity in which parts of the brain dedicated to reward-response are downregulated, resulting in decreased motivation.